nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_PERMANENT_STATE.md

 ```
 This fetch call takes two arguments:
   - The URL for our submissions endpoint
-  - The postOptions object which defines the **method** (POST), the type of data we're sending (application/json), and the data itself (our submission object converted to a JSON string).
+  - The postOptions object which defines the method of our request (POST), the type of data we're sending (application/json), and the data itself (our submission object converted to a JSON string).

 ### The Complete Transient State Module